 Four professionals who have significantly impacted the architectural practice around the world, have been named Honorary Fellows of the Royal Architectural Institute of Canada (RAIC).
 The 2021 Honorary Fellows exemplify the tremendous impact that architects have—not only on the built environment—but public life and the world around them.

-Amale Andraos is the Dean of the Columbia University Graduate School of Architecture, Planning, and Preservation.
-Andraos is committed to design research, and her writings focus on climate change and its impact on architecture—as well as on the question of representation in the age of global practice.
+Andraos, the dean of the Columbia University Graduate School of Architecture, Planning, and Preservation, is committed to design research, and her writings focus on climate change and its impact on architecture—as well as on the question of representation in the age of global practice.

-Andraos has taught at numerous institutions, including the Princeton University, Harvard University, and the American University in Beirut.
+Andraos has taught at numerous institutions, including Princeton University, Harvard University, and the American University in Beirut.
 She serves on the board of the Architectural League of New York, the AUB Faculty of Engineering and Architecture International Advisory Committee, and the New Museum’s New INC. Advisory Council, in New York.
-Andraos earned a Bachelor of Architecture from McGill University before receiving a Master in Architecture from Harvard GSD.
+She earned a Bachelor of Architecture from McGill University before receiving a Master’s in Architecture from Harvard GSD.

 At the core of her studio ́s practice is an analysis of the context surrounding projects, which scale from masterplans to affordable housing typologies.
 A goal of the work is to both contribute to its surroundings while remaining flexible to absorb shifting needs.